TimWSpence/byoes/README.md

 # Chapter 3

 The goal of this chapter is to add the `raiseError` and `handleErrorWith` operations.
+The following tests should pass:

 ```scala
 test("handle errors") {